 Documentation

 As a research model, documentation for DHSVM is limited and subject to change.
 However, the goal is to make the documentation complete enough to enable users to implement their model without direct assistance from us.
-If you find that the documentation does not match what the model does, if certain features are undocumented, or if you would like to add documentation based on your own experience, we would like to hear from you.
-Please see the information under DHSVM - Contacts on how to contact us.
+If you find any mismatch between the document and what the model actually does, if certain features are undocumented, or if you would like to add documentation based on your own experience, we would like to hear from you, and please feel free to contact us.

 - Model Overview